pgspider/sqlite_fdw/README.md

 - Support update to foreign table
 - WHERE clauses are pushdowned
 - Aggregate function are pushdowned
+- Order By is pushdowned.
-- Order By and Limit are pushdowned
+- Limit and Offset are pushdowned (*when all tables queried are fdw)
 - Transactions

 ## Limitations